stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/MeleeAttacks/index.md

 You gag the target's mouth to prevent it from making any sound.
 Make a second grapple check vs your target.
 On a success, the target is gagged until the grapple ends.
 A gagged creature cannot cast spells with verbal components and its speech is muffled and difficult to understand.

 ##### Choke Hold
 The attacker grabs the creature by the throat and prevents it from breathing.
 Make a second grapple check with disadvantage.
-On a success, the target is gagged and suffocating until the grapple ends (see Chapter 8).
+On a success, the target is gagged and [suffocating](http://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/Suffocating/) until the grapple ends.

 ##### Silent Takedown
 If your target is already grappled and gagged, you may attempt to strike it with a weapon with the concealed, close or light property.
 Make a grapple check to maintain the hold on your target.
 If you succeed, you can make a single special melee attack.
 Your target has vulnerability towards the damage dealt by that attack.